-The richness shown in “La Cruz Invertida” is heightened in this novel: Names, situations, parallelism, and anecdotes support ideas, fears, hopes, and principles that stimulate curiosity and suspense.
+The richness shown in The Inverted Cross is heightened in this novel: Names, situations, parallelism, and anecdotes support ideas, fears, hopes, and principles that stimulate curiosity and suspense.

-The novel gathers its materials in a climactic unit, were each of the movements show the meaning of a necessary part.
+The novel brings together its subject matters into one climactic unity, where each of the movements show the meaning of a necessary part.

 Cantata of the Devils is a masterfully strong portrait of naive patriotism, of the duplicity of humankind, swindlers, messianic movements, ideological slavery, and the imperative to continue blowing on the coals to keep the fire alive.
 This novel is an aesthetic journey and it is also a plea for the dignity of the human being, who is the fabulous creator of its own demons.